cornelia-schulz/lost-in-translation/src/pages/2018-12-29-localisation-and-web-accessibility/index.md

 + Content must be robust enough that it can be interpreted reliably by a wide variety tools, including assistive technologies.
 + As technologies and tools evolve, the content should remain accessible at all times.

-All these guidelines can be found with detailed descriptions on the [W3 website] (https://www.w3.org/WAI/WCAG21/quickref/#ensure-compat "W3 website").
+All these guidelines can be found with detailed descriptions on the [W3 website](https://www.w3.org/WAI/WCAG21/quickref/#ensure-compat "W3 website").

 # How does localisation fit into the criterias mentioned above?